i-dream-of-ai/ipybox/README.md

     <a href="https://pypi.org/project/ipybox/"><img alt="PyPI - Python Version" src="https://img.shields.io/pypi/pyversions/ipybox"></a>
 </p>

 `ipybox` is a lightweight, stateful and secure Python code execution sandbox built with [IPython](https://ipython.org/) and [Docker](https://www.docker.com/).
-Designed for AI agents that interact with their environment through code execution, like the [`freeact`](https://github.com/gradion-ai/freeact/) agent system, it is also well-suited for general-purpose code execution. `ipybox` is fully open-source and free to use, distributed under the Apache 2.0 license.
+Designed for AI agents that interact with their environment through code execution, like [`freeact`](https://github.com/gradion-ai/freeact/) agents, it is also well-suited for general-purpose code execution. `ipybox` is fully open-source and free to use, distributed under the Apache 2.0 license.

 <p align="center">
   <img src="docs/img/logo.png" alt="logo">